zabbix/zabbix-docker/Dockerfiles/agent2/README.md

 $ docker run --name some-zabbix-agent --link some-zabbix-server:zabbix-server -v /dev/sdc:/dev/sdc --init -d zabbix/zabbix-agent2:latest
 ```

+## Entrypoint hooks

+Before starting the service, the image runs user-provided hooks from `/etc/zabbix/entrypoint.d` in filename order.
+Files ending in `.sh` are run with `/bin/sh`; other regular files are run directly when executable.
+Unsupported files are skipped.
+A failing hook stops container startup.
+Hooks inherit the container environment.

+Mount the directory read-only with `-v ./entrypoint.d:/etc/zabbix/entrypoint.d:ro`.

+Windows images use `C:\zabbix\conf\entrypoint.d` and support `.ps1`, `.cmd`, and `.bat` hooks.

 ## Environment Variables

 When you start the `zabbix-agent2` image, you can adjust the configuration of the Zabbix agent 2 by passing one or more environment variables on the `docker run` command line.